Influenza Vaccine

 Vaccine Reactions

 Most people who have the flu vaccine have no reaction at all.
-Some people have mild reactions that last between 12 and 24 hours and are easily treated at home.
+Some people have mild reactions that last between 12–24 hours and can be easily treated at home.

 See infographic: Flu Vaccine: Benefits & What to Expect

-If you develop any serious symptoms, call emergency services right away by dialling 911.
+If you develop any serious symptoms after your vaccination, call emergency services right away by dialling 911.

 See infographic: Flu Vaccine: Benefits & What to Expect